 With the increased popularity of open-plan offices, acoustic ceiling solutions are quickly becoming a norm in work environments as well.
 Absence of permanent partitions, or partitions made of glass, means that the reliance on ceilings for absorbing the rising levels of noise has become much greater.

 Fortunately, nowadays there is a great choice of acoustic solutions that can be successfully integrated into a workspace.
-Sleek and discreet acoustic tiles, warm and modern slatted ceilings or a combination of a both can help you to create a comfortable and visually stunning interior.
+Sleek and discreet acoustic tiles, warm and modern slatted ceilings or a combination of both can help you to create a comfortable and visually stunning interior.

 The functionality of your ceilings can be stretched beyond acoustic advantages by having additional benefits of integrated lighting and easy access to services.